dij0s/PETAL/thesis/bachelor_thesis.typ

 Finally, user behavior is analyzed to takeaway user preferences which gradually adapt the answers to better meet the user expectations.

 This document outlines the methodology used to design and implement the solution, details the evaluation framework and presents the results, in relation to the research question.

-#cleardoublepage()
-#heavy-title("Artificial Intelligence notice")

-While generative artificial intelligence is the core of this work, it has also been a great help in assisting the following tasks: prompt engineering (1) and thesis report rewording (2)#footnote("The language models used for these tasks are GPT-4.1 (OpenAI) and Claude 3.7 (Anthropic).").

-The different prompts defined in the appendix were refined with the use of generative artificial intelligence.
-This strongly enhances the quality of the prompts, implementing prompt engineering techniques to ensure clear, concise and effective instructions.

-#ref(<prompt_creation>) defines typical directives that were given to the language model.

-On top of that, sentences in the following report were often revised with the assistance of a language model, improving their clarity and readability.

-Besides that, all other aspects of this work are my own.

 = State of the Art <state_of_art>